openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

    Let's choose `./external/mmdetection/configs/ote/custom-object-detection/gen3_mobilenetV2_ATSS/template.yaml`

 ### ote train - run training of a particular model template
    This tool trains a model on a dataset and saves results as folowing artifacts:
    * weights.pth - a model snapshot
-      * label_schema.json - label schema used in training, created from dataset.
+   * label_schema.json - a label schema used in training, created from a dataset

    These artifacts can be used by other `ote` commands: `ote export`, `ote eval`, `ote demo`.
    Let's have a look at `ote train` help.
 These parameters are the same for all model templates.
    ```